 Meet the Fifth Grade Team

 I was born in Winston Salem, NC.
 While attending Appalachian University I received two degrees.
 My first degree was in Child Psychology and second was in Elementary Education.
-This school year, 2015-2016, celebrates my 22nd year teaching.
+I began teaching in 1995.
 I taught middle school math and science for ten years in Morganton, NC before moving to Raleigh.
-I have been at Washington teaching math and science since then.
-Mr. Shaw and I team teach.
-I wanted to be a teacher because I wanted to try and make school fun and engaging.
-The best thing about teaching is watching the students grow and learn I love to be outside.
-I enjoy the mountains, the beach, and sitting by a pool.
+In 2004 I began teaching math and science at Washington.
+I adore Washington because of the diversity and acceptance of others in our population.
+I wanted to be a teacher to make school fun and engaging.
+My classroom is often hands on and loud.
+The best thing about teaching is watching the students grow and learn.
+When I am not at school I love to be outside.
+I enjoy the mountains, the beach, live music and sitting by a pool or lake.
 I also like animals.
-I have two dogs, two cats, a hamster, and a brid.
+I have two dogs and two cats.
 My husband and I have two children.
-My son is in high school and my daughter is in middle school.
-Both children attended Washington and LOVED it.
+Both my son and daughter attended Washington ES and they loved it.

 I am honored to be a part of the Washington Elementary family.
 I teach math and science on the Macon/Edwards team.
 I am a product of Wake County schools kindergarten through 12th grade.
 I graduated from Agnes Scott Women's College in Decatur, Georgia in 1997 with a BA in Sociology and Anthropology in addition to my K-6 teaching certification.
 After graduation,I returned home to Raleigh to begin my teaching career at York Elementary.
 I received my Master of Education from Meredith College in 2000.
 I earned my National Board Teaching Certification in 2003.
 During my over twenty years of teaching I have taught 4th, 5th and 6th grade.
 I was also a reading teacher for grades K-2.
 Teaching 5th grade is my passion.
 I love this age group’s sense of humor, inquisitive nature, as well as their desire for independence!
 My goal is to make the classroom environment an active place where students feel comfortable taking risks.
 My style of teaching math and science lends itself to hands on exploration and problem solving.
 My husband and I have two sons.
 We love traveling and enjoy spending time at our lake house, boating, fishing and birding.